 To be considered:

-•The project or activity must have been carried out during January 1st through October 31st 2022.
+•The project or activity must have been carried out during the 2023 calendar year.

 •A Nomination Form must be completed and submitted by the deadline of November 18th.